 Pour alfredo sauce over top of pasta in baking dish.
 Top with mozzarella cheese.

-The Italian seasoning on the chicken in addition to thyme, oregano and garlic salt in the cheese sauce provides such a savory, delightful flavor to Grilled Chicken Alfredo Pasta Bake.
+The Italian seasoning on the chicken and the thyme, oregano and garlic salt in the cheese sauce is so tasty.
+It provides such a savory, delightful flavor to Grilled Chicken Alfredo Pasta Bake.

 Here’s the recipe.